dragonfly-science/dragonfly-website/content/index.md

 title: Kia ora
 og-title: Dragonfly Data Science
 description: >
-  We do good things with data.
+  We are a team of scientists, programmers, and dreamers based in Aotearoa New Zealand, who all share a passion for doing good things with data.
 introduction: >
-  We do good things with data.
+  We are a team of scientists, programmers, and dreamers based in Aotearoa New Zealand, who all share a passion for doing good things with data.
 sections:
   - landing-pages/what-we-do/content.md
   - landing-pages/who-we-are/content.md